seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 >
 > $$ \lim_{d \to \infty} \frac{\mathsf{A}_{+}(d)}{\sqrt{d}} = \lim_{d \to \infty} \frac{\mathsf{A}_{-}(d)}{\sqrt{d}} = \frac{1}{\pi}. $$

+Note that this blog post is also written with help of AI.

 ## Problem setting and background